jymchng/sosecrets-core/README.md

 Initialize a `Secret` object.

+Notes:
+1. `Secret` is not thread-safe, because `expose_count` is not atomically-mutated.

 * value: The initial value of the `Secret` object.
 If provided, it takes precedence over `func`.
 * func: A function used to generate the initial value of the `Secret` object.
 Ignored if value is provided.
 * func_args: Positional arguments to pass to the `func` function.